UM OUTDOOR EDUCATION WORKSHOP

 “This course stretched the way I think about…

 “This class has given me a new vision of my ‘sense of place’ and defined myself and where I want to go in life.”

 “The most important lesson I will walk away with is the fact that I can do it too.”

 This course is listed as EVST 295 and is available for 3 credits.
-There is a separate $295 fee for the course, payable to MOLA, which includes instruction, reading materials, equipment, and transportation.
-If you want the 3 credits to show up on your transcript, you must pay the university a fee of $135.
+There is a separate $395 fee for the course, payable to MOLA, which includes instruction, reading materials, equipment, and transportation.
+If you want the 3 credits to show up on your transcript, you must pay the university a separate fee.
 You can avoid that fee and simply include the course on your resume.
 Financial aid may be used in some instances to cover costs.

 The credits for the course may count towards full time student status or graduation requirements only with the approval of an advisor.
 Previous students have counted it towards both required and elective courses.
 There are no prerequisites for the course, and it is offered every semester.